vzakharov/jukebox-webui/docs/getting-started.md

 Neither this app nor Jukebox is meant to generate entire songs at once.
 You go through a process of generating samples, listening to them, and selecting the ones you like.

+### You don’t get to generate individual tracks

+Jukebox is a model that generates the “master track” of a song.
+You can’t tell it to generate a bassline, a drum track, or a melody to later combine into a song.
+You can only generate the song as a whole.

 ### It takes time

 Even with the lowest quality (the only one that is currently supported), it takes 30-60 seconds to generate ONE second of music.